Skip to main content

-“Can you just hide this?” covers at least four different problems, and the fix for one is actively wrong for the others.
-A page you want out of the main menu is different from a page you want kept from strangers, which is different from a whole site that is not ready to launch, which is different from a live site that needs to disappear for an hour while you swap the theme.
+“Can you just hide this?” covers at least four different problems in WordPress, and the fix for one is actively wrong for the others.
+Hiding a single page from Google is different from hiding a page out of the main menu, which is different from making the whole site private, which is different from a live site that needs to disappear for an hour while you swap the theme, which is different from a brand-new site that has not launched yet.
 Use the wrong mechanism and you either expose content you thought you hid or lock yourself out along with the visitors.

-This guide walks through the four situations people actually mean when they ask to hide something in WordPress, points out the right tool for each, and calls out the traps – wrong HTTP status codes, search engines indexing the “coming soon” page as the final page, wp-admin getting locked behind its own protection – that turn a simple hide into an SEO or access problem.
+This guide walks through the four situations people actually mean when they ask to hide something in WordPress – hide a page from Google, hide a page from the menu, make a page or whole site private, or run a coming soon / maintenance page – and points out the right tool for each.
+It calls out the traps – wrong HTTP status codes, search engines indexing the “coming soon” page as the final page, wp-admin getting locked behind its own protection – that turn a simple hide into an SEO or access problem.

 Which situation are you in?#